Professional subtitles - uncomplicated and in excellent quality:

 While transcription simply involves writing down what is said, many other aspects must be taken into account when creating subtitles.
 Among other things, the timing of what is said must match the subtitles as closely as possible, the length of the subtitles must be chosen appropriately, with rephrasing being necessary if necessary, and aspects such as readability and size must be taken into account.
 Due to this increased effort, subtitles are significantly more expensive than a regular transcript.

-Example of subtitles firmly burnt in with proofreading:
+Example of manual subtitles with proofreading: